-While the meat is handpicked from around the globe – everything from USDA Nebraska’s 150-day corn fed Chateaubriand to A5 Grade Japanese Wagyu Sirloin.
+While the meat is handpicked from around the globe – everything from USDA Nebraska’s bone in ribeye to Italian Frisona Chateaubriand.

 The menu might sound unashamedly gluttonous but the interiors are actually really rather pretty.
 Sit on long, banqueting tables lit up by candlelight for a truly unique dining experience.

 Beast, 3 Chapel Place, London, W1G 0BG

 Not to be confused with the American aviation specialists, these guys are all about seafood, in fact they are the self-professed “seafood experts.”

 We’re not disagreeing having popped into many of their London outposts (they boast three from Battersea to Borough) for a glass of bubbles and a plate of oysters on many occasions over the years.

 Check out their daily changing specials showcasing the best of British seafood straight off the boats at Brixham Market or order the Full House seafood platter for the perfect long lazy lunch.

 Borough is our favourite of the restaurants which sits amongst some of the capital’s most exciting independent foodie haunts on the bustling Stoney Street.